Time for Beany

-Time for Beany is an American children's television series, with puppets for characters, which was broadcast locally in Los Angeles starting on February 28, 1949 and nationally (by kinescope) by the improvised Paramount Television Network from 1950 to 1955.
+Time for Beany is an American children's television series, with puppets for characters, which was broadcast locally in Los Angeles starting on February 28, 1949, and nationally (by kinescope) by the improvised Paramount Television Network from 1950 to 1955.
 It was created by animator Bob Clampett, who later reused its main characters for the animated series Beany and Cecil.
-The show won three Primetime Emmy Awards for best children's show.
+The show won three Emmy Awards for best children's show.